-But what happens when you just don’t want to read anymore or your kids are tired of hearing your voice?
+What happens when you just don’t want to read anymore or your kids are tired of hearing your voice?
 Audiobooks.
 In fact, after a few books, that’s what I decided to grab.
 Instead of me reading Henry Huggins I requested it in audiobook form from the library for us to all listen to.
 And because listening to Neil Patrick Harris read it is much better than listening to my own voice.
-Now instead of first thing in the morning only, we can listen during the drive to the library or to get groceries.
-A perfect use for an otherwise boring drive.

 The Reading with History 1 curriculum comes with a number of great read aloud books, a whole school year of them.
 So far we have read Charlotte’s Web (our favorite without a doubt), Little Pear, and Owls in the Family which was awesome in part because it takes place in Saskatoon, Saskatchewan.